synapsecns/sanguine/docs/bridge/docs/03-RFQ/05-Canceling/index.md

 [Guard]: /docs/RFQ/#entities
 [Canceler]: /docs/RFQ/#entities

-Due to various factors, it is possible but uncommon for a [bridge] to go unfilled.
+Due to various factors, it is possible but uncommon for a [bridge] to go unfilled, where it is indefinitely not relayed.

 In these situations, the [User]'s funds will remain safely in escrow on the FastBridge contract until a [cancel] function is executed.
 This function can be executed permissionlessly after a [Cancel Delay] period has passed.